 Vishnu: Secret Badass Warrior, Mantra: Yoga + Health Magazine, Jan.
 2015

-At the same time, I’ve been trying to love the householder god, Vishnu—the everyday God-man, The Sustainer—married to the sexy queen of fertility, Dame Lakshmi, and residing on the cloud in space’s far-off suburbs.
+And I’m also trying to love the householder god, Vishnu—the everyday God-man, The Sustainer—married to the sexy queen of fertility, Dame Lakshmi, and residing on a cloud in space’s far-off suburbs.

 But I’ve a primal appetite for “Om Namah Shivaya” and the taste of sulfur in Shiva’s stormbringer recklessness.
 Shiva is always unflinchingly different.